MarkGoncharovAl/MicroController/README.md

 ## Project scheme

-The scheme of the Measuring device (MD) is a follows:
+The scheme of the measuring device is a follows:

 ![MD Scheme](images/2.png)
 ![Our layout board](images/3.png)